There are currently no products in the cart.

 As unfortunate as it may be, everyone’s body is going to react differently to a bulk.
 Some people may be able to pack on impressive amounts of muscle mass, while others may find it difficult to make anything more than minimal gains.
 While there are a number of different variables that affect your muscle-building potential, we’re going to focus on training experience.

 The amount of time you’ve spent in the gym can have a lot of influence on your ability to build muscle.
 In general, people who have little to no previous experience with weight training are able to gain a lot more muscle mass in the same time period compared to individuals with extensive training backgrounds.

 So if it’s your first time bulking, it is not unfathomable to gain 10+ pounds of muscle mass over the course of a 3+ month bulk.
-But if you’ve been training for over 10 years, you’ll likely only be able to put on a pound or two at the most during the same time period.
+But if you’ve been training for over 10 years, for example, you’ll likely only be able to put on a couple of pounds during the same time period.